emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

 myapplication: 443 => 8081 (adapter 1)
 myapplication: 3000 => 3000 (adapter 1)
 myapplication: 3306 => 3307 (adapter 1)
-myapplication: 5432 => 2200 (adapter 1) # 5432 is in use, so has changed 5432 to 2200
+myapplication: 5432 => 2200 (adapter 1) # 5432 is in use, so was changed 5432 to 2200
 myapplication: 22 => 2222 (adapter 1)
 ```
-I didn't set port forward to default ports for mysql and postgresql, but I wrote this topic just incase someone pass for some problem.
+I didn't set port forward to default ports for mysql and postgresql(3306 => 3306; 5432 => 5432), but I wrote this topic just in case someone pass for some problem.

 ### Creating a New Rails Project